 There are many types of chemical grouts.
 CJGeo mostly installs prepolymer grouts (expansive) and acrylic grouts (non-expansive).

 We install prepolymer chemical grouts, which are expansive.
 Expansive chemical grouts react with moisture in the soil or environment and expand up to 30 times.
 This allows them to cut off fast-flowing water, and treat larger volumes of soil per gallon than non-expansive grouts, such as acrylics.

 Acrylics, such as acrylate and acrylamide, are non-expansive grouts.
-They are primarily composed of water, so have the lowest viscosities.
-However, acrylic grouts do not expand, so more material has to be pumped relative to prepolymer grouts to treat the same volume of soil.
+Acrylic grout is mostly water, so is very low viscosity.
 Soils treated with acrylics tend to have lower strengths than soils treated with prepolymers, so facilitate future excavation.

 CJGeo uses acrylate grouts, which are non-toxic, and cure to a consistency similar to a cooked egg white at high dilution, and a silicone rubber consistency at lower dilutions.
 The set time of acrylate grout is adjustable in the field by adjusting dosing of catalysts.